LambdaTest/documentation/docs/genrocket-integration.md

 >**Note:** Users can Generate a Scenario through GenRocket Dashboard by [following this documentation](https://genrocket.freshdesk.com/support/solutions/folders/19000164896).

-**Step 2:** Although “Scenarios” can be used to design the volume and variety of data, in practice, most customers who deal with complex data use G-Cases.
+**Step 2:** Although "Scenarios" can be used to design the volume and variety of data, in practice, most customers who deal with complex data use G-Cases.
 Learn about G-Cases [here](https://genrocket.freshdesk.com/support/solutions/folders/19000164899).

 **Step 3:** Genrocket User profile and scenario file should be downloaded and placed in the project.